EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 You gain one (1) weapon skill level increases.
 You can use them on any weapon type (Simple, Status, War).
 You gain one (1) armor skill level increases.
 You can use them on Light of Half armor type.
-You gain skill level of specialized in skill gate of STR
+You gain skill level of specialized in skill gate of STR.
-You gain skill level of expert in skill gate of WIS
+You gain skill level of expert in skill gate of WIS.

 ### Level 10

 God's favoured: Crusader now gets WIS + WIL + 2 use tokens for Condemnation per day.
-You can use then instead to completly ignore damage you would recieve (you can do this only with Condemnation tokens and not with spell slots)
+You can use them instead to completely ignore damage you would receive (you can do this only with Condemnation tokens and not with spell slots).

 ## Scholar